qfsae/zenith/Q24ECU/core/src/interrupts/README.md

 # Interrupts

-This folder is for interrupt only functions.
-For interrupts that pass data into tasks, see `src/interrupts/README.md`

-## Structure
-Interrupts should be separated into their own `.c` files.
-All interrupt share a single `interrupts.h` file that allows the linker to find them.

-## Initialization
-All interrupts that do not interact with tasks are initialized directly in the main function.
+Interrupts used on their own or for passing notifiers into tasks.

+All Interrupts should be initialized similarly to tasks and should be shut down when not in use.
+Using interrupts on their own should be avoided when possible.

+Ensure that a global definition of the interrupt is placed in the `main.h` file so that it can be linked with the startup script.